 Such birefringent crystalline polarizers differ in various respects:

-- For some designs (e.g., the Glan–Taylor prism, the Glan–Foucault prism, the Rochon prism and the Sénarmont prism), one of the involved rays is not deflected, i.e., continuous to propagate after the polarizers in the same direction as the incident beam.
+- For some designs (e.g., the Glan–Taylor prism, the Glan–Foucault prism, the Rochon prism and the Sénarmont prism), one of the involved rays is not deflected, i.e., continues to propagate after the polarizers in the same direction as the incident beam.

 - Some designs work properly only for a narrow range of incidence angles, whereas others have a wider angular acceptance range.
 For example, the Glan–laser prism is a variant of the Glan–Taylor prism which works only in a narrow range of angles (which is usually no problem when working with low-divergence laser beams), but has lower optical losses and a higher optical damage threshold.